heptarch/heptarch.github.io/drafts/demon.md

 wit, are lost on him; what is not lost, however, is the flame of living joy in Miss Dewar's eyes, a flame which kindles something in his own dim embers and threatens to engulf the room.
-It is strangely unchildlike, with something of the Old Testament prophet about it.
+It is both childlike and strangely unchildlike, with something of the Old Testament prophet about it.
 Like Davie Thomson in the cramped space of Cromwell Tower, her disquisition can barely contain it.